 Special-status species (SSS) are those species that receive special protections under either local, State, or Federal law and include both State and Federally Endangered and Threatened species of animals and plants, as well as candidate listing species and other species or populations of special concern for which additional information is required.
 The California Natural Diversity Database (CNDDB) provides information on most known SSS occurrences in the State of California.
-A description of the habitat requirements and likelihood of occurrence of potential SSS on the project parcel based the CNDDB database, published scientific literature, and the expertise of PEC staff, is provided in Appendix A, with all SSS known from a 5 mile radius around the project parcel highlighted.
-Additionally, a map-based representation of SSS around the project site is provided in Appendix C.
+A description of the habitat requirements and likelihood of occurrence of potential SSS on the project parcel based the CNDDB database, published scientific literature, and the expertise of PEC staff, is provided in Appendix A, with all SSS known from a 5-10 mile radius around the project parcel highlighted.
+Additionally, map-based representation of all of the SSS within a 2 mile radius around the project site is provided in Appendix C.